-Ignore This option (the default) will

-make T/HIS ignore any more

-group files it finds

-Delete If T/HIS finds a group file

-when a new model is read in then all existing group definitions will be deleted before the new file is read when a new model is read in then all the new group definitions will be added to the existing ones.
+Ignore This option (the default) will make T/HIS ignore any more group files it finds Delete If T/HIS finds a group file when a new model is read in then all existing group definitions will be deleted before the new file is read Overwrite If T/HIS finds a group file when a new model is read in then all the new group definitions will be added to the existing ones.
 If the new file contains a group with the same ID as an existing group then the old definition will be overwritten.